dmedri/roaster/docs/build-virtualenv-options.md

 # roaster

-## Create a Virtual Environment: custom options
+## Customizable options to create a R Virtual Environment

-In the build process of R, some options could be customized for your needs.
+You can change some options to build the source code.

 ```bash
 user@host:~$ vi ~/.roaster/config